coinmesh/coinmesh/docs/introduction.md

 # Introduction

 Hi.
 Welcome to BlockFuse.
-We make Litecoin and Bitcoin app development easy.
+Our mission is to enable use cases for Litecoin and Bitcoin.

 ## The Problem